polycube-network/polycube/Documentation/developers/hints.rst

 6. tests must terminate in a fixed maximum time, no `read` or long `sleep` allowed

 7. tests **must** exit with a **clean environment**: all `namespaces`, `links`, `interfaces`, `cubes` created inside the script must be destroyed when script returns.
-In order to do that use a `function cleanup` and set `trap cleanup EXIT` to be sure cleanup function gets always executed (also if an error is encountered, and the script fails).
+In order to do that use a `function cleanup` and set ``trap cleanup EXIT`` to be sure cleanup function gets always executed (also if an error is encountered, and the script fails).

-8. consider that when `set -e` is enabled in your script, and you want to check if, for instance, a `ping` or `curl` command succeeds, this check is implicitly done by the returning value of the command itself.
-So `ping 10.0.0.1 -c 2 -w 4` makes your script succeed if ping works, and make your script fail if it doesn't.
+8. consider that when ``set -e`` is enabled in your script, and you want to check if, for instance, a ``ping`` or ``curl`` command succeeds, this check is implicitly done by the returning value of the command itself.
+Hence, ``ping 10.0.0.1 -c 2 -w 4`` makes your script succeed if ping works, and make your script fail if it does not.

-9. if the test `succeded` it returns `0`, otherwise returns `non-zero-value` (this is the standard behavior).
+9. if the test `succeeded` it returns ``0``, otherwise returns `non-zero-value` (this is the standard behavior).
 In order to check a single test result, use `echo $?` after script execution to read return value.

 Please refer to existing examples (E.g. [services/pcn-helloworld/test/test1.sh](services/pcn-helloworld/test/test1.sh))